SublimeText/LaTeXTools/docs/buildsystem.md

 **Note:** To use `basic` builder set `"builder": "basic"` in sublime-build file or any of the supported settings.

+**Note:** Initial pdflatex call(s) may return with `error`, if required directories are to be created.
+Don't worry about it, that's normal behavior.

 Supported settings:

 - `bibtex` - the bibliography engine to use, if not explicitly requested by build process.
 Valid values are `biber`, `bibtex` or `bibtex8`.